Things New and Old

 E. The Date and Place for the Covenanting Service

-There were two main factors in this decision - there were few existing churches in the area, only one Chinese speaking congregation that we know of; and though ‘sleepy’ the place was poised for great development, being located between Minden Heights (where the University Science Malaysia is) and the Free Trade Zone of Bayan Lepas.
+There were two main factors in this decision - there were few existing churches in the area, only one Chinese-speaking congregation that we know of; and though ‘sleepy’ the place was poised for great development, being located between Minden Heights (where the University Science Malaysia is) and the Free Trade Zone of Bayan Lepas.
 Yes, the Lord has definitely directed us to a good location.
 The population in the suburb has more than doubled in the last ten years.
 Even the University has been expanding rapidly.

 While scouting around in Sungai Dua, they met up with Mei Ling, a lady who was operating a kindergarten in the simple hall of the Old Boys Association of Keong Hoe Chinese Primary School along Sungai Dua Road.
-She was delighted with our proposal to share her rented premises with us for meetings on Sundays.
+She was delighted with our proposal to share her rented premises with us for Sunday meetings.
 The church would contribute a fair share (1/3) of the rental.
 It was an arrangement that was very beneficial to both parties – the church has a public place for our Sunday worship services at a minimal cost, and she is relieved of some financial burden!

 However, the school’s authority did not like the hall being used for religious purposes.
 They complained to Mei-Ling and gave the notice to vacate the hall.
-Eventually, Mei-Ling moved her kindergarten to a ground floor shop lot in Lip Sin Garden Apartment, about 250 meters further down the Sungai Dua Road.
+Eventually, Mei-Ling moved her kindergarten to a ground-floor shop lot in Lip Sin Garden Apartment, about 250 meters further down Sungai Dua Road.
 The Church decided to move with her and began meeting in the new premises in September 93, after just three months in the former place.
 The rental contribution was more than doubled!
-Some were very unhappy with the place, complaining that the place is not safe at all!
+Some were very unhappy with the place, complaining that the place was not safe at all!
 But the Lord kept watch over us, and no harm ever came upon us at all.
 You will read a description of that meeting place by a visitor later in the report.
 It was smallish but it met our needs.
 We remained there until we moved to our present place Desa University Commercial Complex on March 99.

-Here is a short account of the historic event
+G. Here is a short account of the historic event

 The short article below appeared in the Gospel Highway (1993 No. 2).
 The author reported on the constitution of the Sungai Dua Church (Reformed Baptist) thus: